Vacuum stability, fixed points, and phases of QED$_3$ at large $N_f$

 \section{Discussion}

 In this work, we have studied the fixed points of either bosonic or fermionic three-dimensional large-$N_f$ QEDs coupled to a Chern-Simons term at level $k$, with fixed $\kappa=k/N_f$.
 For each of these theories we computed the effective potential, as well as the $\beta$ functions of the classically marginal couplings, at the leading order in the $1/N_f$ expansion and to all orders in $\kappa$ and in the couplings.
-For tricritical bosonic QED$_3$ and Gross-Neveu QED$_3$ our analysis shows that a CFT with a stable vacuum can only exist when the parameter $\kappa$ is restricted to lie in certain intervals, while there is no such restriction for critical bosonic QED$_3$ and fermionic QED$_3$.
+For tricritical bosonic and Gross-Neveu QED$_3$ our analysis shows that a CFT with a stable vacuum can only exist when $\kappa$ lies in the gray region of fig.~\ref{hfixedpoints} and \ref{yfixedpoints}, respectively.
+There is no such restriction for critical bosonic and fermionic QED$_3$.

-In a forthcoming paper \cite{toappear} we provide details about the derivation of the results presented here, in particular regarding the computation of the $\beta$ functions, and we couple the 3d large $N_f$ models studied in this work to a 4d real scalar field via a bulk/boundary interaction.
-This allows us to give an explicit Lagrangian construction of interacting conformal boundary conditions for the 4d CFT of a free scalar.
+In the paper \cite{DiPietro:2023gzi} we provide details about the computation of the $\beta$ functions, and we couple the 3d large $N_f$ models studied in this work to a 4d real scalar field via a bulk/boundary interaction.
+This allows us to construct interacting, unitary, and stable conformal boundary conditions for the 4d CFT of a free scalar.